 BPA shall electronically bill «Customer Name» monthly for all products and services, including any charges and credits incurred, provided during the preceding month(s).
 However, if electronic transmittal of the bill is not possible, then BPA shall mail a physical copy of the bill to «Customer Name».
 BPA may send «Customer Name» an estimated bill prior to a final bill, and may send subsequent revisions if needed.
 The Issue Date is the date BPA sends the bill to «Customer Name».

-Option 1: Include the following for all customers except Federal customers utilizing IPAC
+Option 1: Include the following for all customers except Federal customers

 16.2 Payment